Chevrotain/chevrotain/diagrams/readme.md

   ```<script src='src/diagrams_builder.js'></script>``` should be change to:
   ```<script src='node_modules/chevrotain/diagrams/src/diagrams_builder.js'></script>```
- * For convenience **diagrams.html** contains three blocks of references for common use cases, comment/uncomment the relevant one for your needs.
+ * For convenience **diagrams.html** contains three blocks of references for common use cases, comment/uncomment the relevant block for your needs.

 - Replace the two references to **DUMMY_SAMPLE** with script tags/logic that will load and initialize an instance of the custom Parser whose grammar should be rendered.